nodunayo/speakerline/CONTRIBUTING.md

 - **bug**: An issue gets marked as a bug if (surprise!) the issue is linked to a bug in our code or something broken in our infrastructure.
 Bugs are usually the highest priority kind of issue as they will affect our users.

+- **design**: This relates to visual elements of the site that could be improved or are broken.
+These may be as simple as a change to a CSS colour or font size, but can stretch all the way to things that do not render as expected on mobile devices.
+These are usually good issues for people with front-end development experience to tackle.

 - **documentation**: If an issue requires changes or clarification to our documentation (README, CONTRIBUTING, wiki, code comments, etc.) then it will be marked with this label.
 These issues normally do not pertain to code changes so may be suitable for first-timers or those new to the project.

 - **duplicate**: If an issue has been reported before, it will be marked with this label.
 This flags that a previous issue may not have been fixed as expected, or in the case of things we don't intend to fix or issues currently in discussion in another open issue, it means that we are likely to close the issue.